ViaFabula/bitbucket-api-v2/README.md

 - See [Use the Bitbucket Cloud REST APIs](https://confluence.atlassian.com/bitbucket/use-the-bitbucket-cloud-rest-apis-222724129.html)

-This fork just add a few (repository) features to the original library, such a delete or update an existing repo.
+This fork just adds a few (repository) features to the original library, such a delete or update an existing repo.

 ## Alternatives